cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - msg, message to be signed, an byte string
 - blind_sig, signed and blinded element, an byte string of length kLenInBytes
-- inv, inverse of the blind, an byte string of length kLenInBytes
+- inv, inverse of the blind, an integer

 Outputs:
 - sig, an byte string of length kLenInBytes